tangshuang/nautil/docs/component/props.md

 You can declare 3 kinds of prop:

-- normal
+- normal prop
 - `$` beginning which is two-way-binding prop
-- `on` beginning which is event stream handler
+- `on` beginning which is event stream prop

 After you declare the props, you can use `defaultProps` to give the default values.